BerndFranzen/SWGOH-Guildstats/README.md

 A: Just edit the CONIFG-Teams.csv file and add whatever you want to have an analysis for.
 You need to add the DefId as specified in the game itself as well as the display name you want to see in the list.

-Q: What das IgnoreLead mean in the CONFIG-Teams.csv?
-A: A weaker guild may not have that much Bossks available for a standard Bounty Hunter team but in DS-Hoth any Bounty counts, so for this team the script will just pick the 5 strongest bounties overall and doesn't set a team level to 0 just because the guild member doesn't have Bossk yet.

 Q: How do I know what is the DefId for a certain char?
 A: On each run, the script will create a file called GAME-NameMapping.htm that shows the display name and the corresponding DefId of each character and ship